 Plus, you can view her medical license or diploma on the wall in the examination room and see where she attended medical school!

-Even if you legally obtain a prescription for the abortion pill from your doctor via a “telemedicine” visit, you need to remember that a pregnancy test only indicates that you have the pregnancy hormone present in your blood or urine.
-You need an ultrasound to confirm your pregnancy.
+Even if you travel to another state and legally obtain a prescription for the abortion pill from your doctor via a “telemedicine” visit, you need to remember that a pregnancy test only indicates that you have the pregnancy hormone present in your blood or urine.
+You need an ultrasound to confirm your pregnancy and to see if you meet the under-10-week gestational requirement.
 If you do not have a confirmed pregnancy, taking the abortion pill would be unnecessary.

 To make an appointment at Birth Choice, call 731-664-8443 or click here.

-Is Plan B the Same as Plan A?
+Is Plan B the Same as Plan C?

 Question: Is the abortion pill the same thing as the Morning After pill (Plan B)?